 What happens immediately after surgery?

 After a FESS procedure, you will most likely experience some sinus congestion and sinus headaches.
+Oozing of blood from the nose is common for a few days to weeks after FESS.
 It is critical to allow your sinuses and body to heal following surgery, so it is recommended that you rest for several days to a week, ideally taking time off from work, especially if you have a physically rigorous profession.

 FESS operations are performed in one to two hours for most patients, and following surgery, if you are in good health, you are usually permitted to leave the surgery center the same day.
 Unlike traditional sinus surgery, nasal packing is rarely needed, depending upon the severity of the infection.

 If you chose to undergo a FESS procedure, keep in mind that it may take several months for you to reap the full benefits of the surgery.
-Most patients report an immediate relief of sinus pain, however it is likely that it will take a bit longer for your sinuses to completely heal and experience a new, healthy-breathing lifestyle.
+The sinuses may till become infected during the healing process and you should not overexert yourself too soon after surgery even if you feel great.
+Most patients report a rapid relief of sinus pain, however it is likely that it will take a bit longer for your sinuses to completely heal and experience a new, healthy-breathing lifestyle.

 Learn more about choosing the right sinus surgery with the next types in the following guides: